ms328/git-linux-cheatsheet/readme.md

+Linux and Git Command Cheat Sheet

+Linux
-Linux and Git Command Cheat Sheet ls- l Lists the files in the current directory cd changes directory
+ls- l -->  Lists the files in the current directory cd -->  Changes directory mkdir -->   Creates a new directory